Business handshake

 Materiality scrape affects indemnification calculations.
 Cap on liability limits maximum exposure (often tied to escrow).
 Basket/deductible creates threshold before indemnification kicks in.

-M&A FAQ
+M&A Attorney FAQ

 Get answers to common questions about our legal services.